Mold Removal in Frankfort, IN Indiana 46041

 - Immune-compromised

-- Recent Flood Event.
-The spores need water to grow, so an earlier water leak or flood, or sewer back-up could have triggered the appropriate water activity required for support mold growth.
+- A recent Flood Event.
+The spores need water to grow, so the recent flood, leak flood, or sewer back-up may have caused the necessary water activity for support mold growth.

 Superior Mold Removal